Lesch-Nyhan Syndrome

 Pharmacological Prevention

-- Allopurinol to reduce uric acid production and prevent gout.
+Allopurinol to reduce uric acid production and prevent gout and nephrolithiasis.

-- Benzodiazepines or other agents to manage dystonia and spasticity.
+Benzodiazepines or baclofen to manage spasticity and dystonia symptoms.

 Non-pharmacological Prevention

-- Physical therapy to improve motor function and reduce spasticity.
+Physical and occupational therapy to improve motor function and reduce spasticity.

 Outcome & Complications